 Best Budget: Alaska Bear Natural Silk Sleep Mask

 You truly can’t go wrong with this affordable pick.
-Simple and straightforward, it’s made of 100% mulberry silk on both sides and has an easy-to-adjust band.
+Simple and straightforward, it’s also made of mulberry silk and has an easy-to-adjust band.
 It also comes in a wide array of 30 different colors and fun prints (options, people, options).
-It’s no surprise it’s one of the best-selling eye masks on Amazon, consistently pulling in rave reviews.
+It’s no surprise it’s one of the best-selling eye masks on Amazon, pulling in tons of positive ratings.

 Best for Side Sleepers: Mavogel Cotton Sleep Eye Mask

 Effectively blocks light